jasonm23/onlisp-markdown/onlisp.md

 ## 8.3 Applications for Macros

 Having considered what can be done with macros, the next question to ask is: in what sorts of applications can we use them?
 The closest thing to a general description of macro use would be to say that they are used mainly for syntactic transformations.
 This is not to suggest that the scope for macros is restricted.
-Since Lisp programs are made from 1 lists, which are Lisp data structures, "syn- tactic transformation" can go a long way indeed.
-Chapters 19–24 present whole programs whose purpose could be described as syntactic transformation, and which are, in effect, all macro.
+Since Lisp programs are made from 1 lists, which are Lisp data structures, "syntactic transformation" can go a long way indeed.
+Chapters 19-24 present whole programs whose purpose could be described as syntactic transformation, and which are, in effect, all macro.

 Macro applications form a continuum between small general-purpose macros like while, and the large, special-purpose macros deﬁned in the later chapters.
 On